Configuring the application

 filename_abcd

-filename_abcd is the filename of the file that contains asset based company data, including production values and physical emission intensity values.
+filename_abcd is the filename of the file in the directory defined by dir_input that contains asset based company data, including production values and physical emission intensity values.
 It must be a single string/character value, and it must refer to a valid, accessible, local file.
 As an example:

 filename_abcd: "2023-02-17_AI_RMI_PACTA for Banks Free dataset_EO_2022Q4.xlsx"